What Is Identity Theft

 How to Submit Your ID Theft Claim to DFS

-To process your claim of ID Theft, please contact DFS Customer Care at (800) 283-2210 or the DFS Fraud Team at (866) 228-9620.
+To process your claim of ID Theft, please contact DFS Customer Care at (800) 283-2210 8:00 AM to 5:00PM CST.
 Advise the representative that you have been a victim of Fraud with DFS.
 Once this claim is submitted, we will review the account and investigate the facts.
 Upon completion of our investigation, we will send you a letter.
 An investigation may take 30 days or more. if you are trying to obtain credit, please advise the creditor of the situation.
 If you receive a collections call requesting payment of a DFS account, advise them that you are an Identity Theft victim and are working with the DFS Fraud Department to get the matter resolved.

 How to Request Information About a Fraudulent Transaction from DFS